Competence (law): Ability to remain truthful

 Witnesses must be able to distinguish between truth and lies and swear an oath to tell the truth in the courtroom.
-Most people, children included, understand that they have to tell the truth on the witness stand, even though they might have different motivations for why they want to tell the truth.
-Research shows that even young children are able to differentiate between truth and lies, and do not lie any more frequently than adults do.
+Most people, children included, understand that they must tell the truth on the witness stand, even though they might have different motivations for so doing.
+Even young children can distinguish truth and lies, and do not lie any more frequently than adults do.

 Competence to make treatment decisions

 In the United States, an individual must be deemed competent to provide informed consent for medical treatment.
-If someone is incompetent, they cannot provide informed consent, and another decision-maker (such as a guardian or health care proxy) may be identified in their stead.
+Incompetent individuals cannot provide informed consent, so other decision-makers (such as a guardian or health care proxy) may be identified in their stead.
 Competence to make treatment decisions stems from legal precedent about the right to refuse psychiatric medication and treatment.
-In the context of informed consent, most adults are assumed to be competent unless otherwise specified.
-Should the adult suffer from severe mental illness or intellectual disability, their competence may be questioned.
+In the context of informed consent, most adults are assumed to be competent unless otherwise specified, but should they suffer from severe mental illnesses or intellectual disabilities, their competence may be questioned.
 Still, adults from these more vulnerable populations are not incompetent by default and their competence should be evaluated on a case-by-case basis.
 There are specific tools that a psychologist may use to evaluate competence to make treatment decisions, such as the MacArthur Competency Assessment Tool-Treatment.

-If an individual's competence to make treatment decisions is questioned, their understanding, appreciation, and decision-making process may be evaluated.
+If competence to make treatment decisions is questioned, the individual's understanding, appreciation, and decision-making process may be evaluated.